dead-claudia/clean-assert/api.md

 new assert.AssertionError(message="", expected=undefined, actual=undefined)
 ```

-The assertion error constructor used in this assertion library.
-Don't worry, it's only used here, and the rest of Thallium really doesn't care what assertion library you use, if any.
-It simply checks for the error's `name` to be `"AssertionError"`, nothing else.
+The assertion error constructor used by this library.
+Normally, you shouldn't care about it, and if you're a test runner, you should be checking `err instanceof Error && err.name === "AssertionError"` instead.
+But it's here for the sake of completeness.

 <a id="sec-type"></a>
 ## Type checking